Next.js 15 - Setting Up next-intl + AI Pre-Translation

 Adding Messages

-If you haven’t already, create an i18nexus account and select next-intl for your project’s library.
-In our i18nexus project, we’ll click Add Language to add all of the languages that we listed earlier in our middleware.js file:
+If you haven't used i18nexus before, create a free account and select next-intl for your project’s library.
+In my project, I’ll click Add Language to add all of the languages that we listed earlier in our i18n/routing.ts file:

 i18nexus user interface for adding languages to a project